-As a building products manufacturer of concrete roof tiles, cast stone, walling stone and architectural masonry, Forticrete has traditionally attracted a very high proportion of male employees, especially within factory based production roles.
+As a building products manufacturer, Forticrete has traditionally attracted a very high proportion of male employees, especially within factory based production roles.
 Office based support roles have a more even split of male and female employees, including high representation of women in customer support roles.

-Our employee population is therefore reflective of the manufacturing sector as a whole, and especially within building products manufacturing where men have traditionally performed factory based production roles.
+Our employee population is therefore reflective of the manufacturing sector as a whole, and especially within building products manufacturing, where men have traditionally performed factory based production roles.
 We are proud of the steps we have already taken, and continue to take, to encourage more females into the business.
-However we clearly believe further continued action needs to be taken to increase the representation of women within our production facilities, which offer diverse roles suitable for all.
+However, we firmly believe further continued action needs to be taken to increase the representation of women within our production facilities, which offer diverse roles suitable for all.

 This gender pay gap data is a valuable tool to help understand why our own business and our industry are missing out on female talent.
 We see gender pay gap reporting as a critical step in our drive to attract, retain and develop a diverse workforce at Forticrete.

 What impacts the pay and bonus gap at Forticrete?

-Manufacturing and the Building Materials industries face a challenge to attract more women into the sector.
+Manufacturing and the Building Materials industries face a challenge in attracting more women into the sector.
 Forticrete is no different in this regard.

 Due to the demographics of our workforce, there is an under-representation of women holding managerial and senior roles in production and in central functions which is the main factor causing our mean and median pay gaps in favour of men.

 Bonus pay gaps are impacted by our demographic make-up, also whereby:

 - The vast majority of our people are employed in production with the roles filled predominantly by men.
 At Forticrete, the pay structure for our production employees includes an element of variable pay.
 This is captured in bonus pay.
 As a result, a higher proportion of male employees receive bonus compared to females (who on the whole are in salaried roles that have less variable pay elements).